 I am originally from St. John’s NL, and have a pre-law professional background in music.
-I studied law in Ontario where I articled with a large Bay Street business law firm.
-After completing a PhD in law at Osgoode Hall Law School, I joined Western University in 2007 where I taught a variety of courses including Property Law, Environmental Law, and International Law.
-I also developed a new course exploring the legal dimensions of Corporate Social Responsibility.
-In 2013 I was promoted to Associate Professor, and joined the Schulich School of Law in July 2017 where I am a member of MELAW and the Business Law faculty.
+I studied law in Ontario where I articled with a Bay Street business law firm.
+After completing a PhD in law at Osgoode Hall Law School, I joined Western University in 2007, and was promoted to Associate Professor in 2013.
+I joined the Schulich School of Law in July 2017 where I am a member of MELAW and the Business Law faculty.

 Areas of supervision: Business, Human Rights & Environment, Sustainable Development & Natural Resources Law, Private International Law, Climate Justice

 I am particularly interested in the relationship between international human rights law, environment, and business law, with a focus on the rights of local and Indigenous communities, and global south perspectives on sustainable development.
-I have researched and published extensively on home state duties and business responsibilities in the extractive industries context.
-More recently, I have begun to consider how lessons from this research might inform approaches to climate justice, and have also begun to assess insights from feminist and relational theorists might inform approaches to environmental and climate justice.
+I have researched and published extensively on home stateduties and business responsibilities in the extractive industries context.
+More recently, I consider how lessons from this research as well as insights from feminist and relational theorists might inform approaches to environmental and climate justice.